stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 ## Introduction

 The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing and manipulating two-dimensional (2D) graphics in a Web browser.
-Drawing can be performed using the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) HTML element or an [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).
-Having recently used the Canvas API, I have observed certain interesting behaviours and I thought it would be useful to detail them in a blog post.

-**Note:** The `<canvas>` element also supports displaying three-dimensional (3D) graphics using the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), but in this post I focus solely on its use in 2D graphics.{class=note}

-## CPU and GPU canvases

-When rendering content to a given `<canvas>` element or `OffscreenCanvas`, browsers can choose to use either the CPU or the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).
-I use the term _CPU canvas_ for a canvas that the browser is using the CPU to render to, and the term _GPU canvas_ when the browser is instead using the GPU.
-Generally a GPU canvas is preferred because rendering is hardware accelerated, but both approaches have advantages and disadvantages.
-Because of this, the browser might include complex heuristics for deciding which approach to use, potentially even [changing approach after the initial decision](https://www.reddit.com/r/javascript/comments/ac9hdb/calling_getimagedata_potentially_puts_you_canvas/) in response to how it sees the canvas is being used.
-[This file](https://chromium.googlesource.com/chromium/src/+/41d279a5476937a3981a8413be722d42da0de0d2/third_party/WebKit/Source/platform/graphics/ExpensiveCanvasHeuristicParameters.h) is an example of the heuristics used in an older version of the [Blink](<https://en.wikipedia.org/wiki/Blink_(browser_engine)>) browser engine.

-One potential and simple heuristic is the size of the canvas: a very small or very large canvas might be better as a CPU canvas.
-There is some discussion about how canvas size is important [here in the Blink developers group](https://groups.google.com/a/chromium.org/g/blink-dev/c/NPSQdiXSK4w/m/jgzIaJPJxh8J).
-The browser might also choose to create any new canvases as CPU canvases regardless of their size if there are already many GPU canvases.

-A very important heuristic is whether or not [`CanvasRenderingContext2D.getImageData`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) and [`CanvasRenderingContext2D.putImageData`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/putImageData) are used with the canvas.
-Generally these two methods are used to read the values of particular pixels to process them in some way, such as applying a desaturation filter to an image, and they are handled by the CPU not the GPU.
-If the canvas is a GPU canvas then these methods require a GPU to CPU transfer of the pixel data (sometimes termed a GPU readback) which is [well known for being a slow operation](https://superuser.com/questions/1478985/why-is-there-a-bottleneck-sending-data-from-a-gpu-to-a-cpu-but-less-so-from-cp).
-It might in fact be better for this canvas to be a CPU canvas to avoid the overhead of GPU readbacks.
-Indeed, browsers are starting to support a new [`willReadFrequently`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) 2D canvas context attribute that allows you to request a CPU canvas when you know that your use case will benefit from one.

-The use of heuristics points to a fundamental limitation of the Canvas API: you are beholden to the browser as to whether a given canvas is a CPU canvas or a GPU canvas.
-Although the `willReadFrequently` attribute will ensure that you can get a CPU canvas when you need one, you are otherwise relying on heuristics and they can change between browser versions.
-It is possible for one version of a browser to determine that a given canvas should be a GPU canvas rather than a CPU canvas and for another version to make the opposite determination.
-This lack of control over GPU acceleration is [one reason that Figma gave](https://www.figma.com/blog/building-a-professional-design-tool-on-the-web/) for opting to use WebGL rather than the 2D Canvas API.

-If you have a canvas that uses `getImageData` and/or `putImageData` only sparingly then I suggest removing those usages to help prevent triggering a CPU canvas now or in the future.
-Instead, use a temporary canvas for those operations.
-When using `getImageData`, first use [`drawImage`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) to copy the pixels of interest to the temporary canvas and then only use `getImageData` on that temporary canvas.
-When using `putImageData`, use it to write to the temporary canvas and then use `drawImage` to copy from that temporary canvas to the destination canvas.
-You should also consider if WebGL would be a better choice for canvas rendering in your app.

-## Performance testing the `drawImage` method
+This blog post details a gotcha that I found when performance testing its methods, in particular when trying to test the [`drawImage`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) method.

+## The initial attempt

 The [`drawImage`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) method of the Canvas API is a synchronous method that allows you to draw an image to a `<canvas>` element or an `OffscreenCanvas`.
-It accepts several types of image source, including another `<canvas>` element, and it allows you to crop and/or scale the image at the same time.
+It accepts several types of image source and it allows you to crop and/or scale the image at the same time.
 I was interested to understand the performance cost of scaling for various combinations of source and target image sizes, and so I created [this performance test suite](https://jsbench.me/1dke2mcybs/2) on the [JSBench.me](https://jsbench.me/) Web site.

 The test is quite simple.
 In the set-up I create a small source `<canvas>` element and a large destination `<canvas>` element.
 Then in each test I just invoke `drawImage` with some particular set of parameters: